Rubilmax/foundry-gas-diff/README.md

       # Add any step generating a gas report to a temporary file named gasreport.ansi (can be changed)
       # For example:
-      - run: forge test --gas-report > gasreport.ansi
+      - run: forge test --gas-report | tee gasreport.ansi

       - name: Compare gas reports
         uses: Rubilmax/foundry-gas-diff@v3.8